Ultimate Table Tennis has brought a new sports culture to India: Union Minister Kiren Rijiju - ExBulletin

 Ultimate Table Tennis has brought a new sports culture to India: Union Minister Kiren Rijiju

 He further added: “The whole presentation is very attractive and you need some platforms for younger payers to play on.
-So, IndianOil Ultimate Table Tennis has done a great thing to revive table tennis in India and has inspired other sports as well.
+So IndianOil Ultimate Table Tennis has done a great thing to boost table tennis in India and inspire other sports as well.

 “I have personally seen the growth of the league over the past few years, so I am excited to be here in Pune to witness the table tennis action here with the great participation of the franchises and the public,” he said.